From: hadavar@juno.com

 as a poor Christian witness to be associated with such darkness.

-a fall festival, offer thanks to God for the year's crops, and maybe even
+treat it asa fall festival, offer thanks to God for the year's crops, and

 use it as an opportunity to share your faith.